 When answering to the base station, a transponder generates an absorption modulation of the magnetic field.
-It results in an amplitude/ phase modulation of the current across the antenna.
+It results in an amplitude/phase modulation of the current across the antenna.
 This information is picked up at the antenna tap point between the coil and the capacitor.
-An external resistive ladder down scales this voltage to a level compatible with the demodulator input voltage range (see parameter V{INRD} page 16).
+An external resistive ladder down scales this voltage to a level compatible with the demodulator input voltage range (see Section 15, "Tag Reader").

-The demodulator (see figure 2) consists of :
+The demodulator (see Figure 2) consists of:

-- an input stage (emitter follower),
+- an input stage (emitter follower)

-- a sample & hold circuit,
+- a sample and hold circuit

-- a voltage follower,
+- a voltage follower

-- a low offset voltage comparator.
+- a low offset voltage comparator

 The sampling time is automatically set to take into account a phase shift due to the tolerances of the antenna components (L and C) and of the oscillator.
 The allowed phase shift measured at the input RD ranges from -45° to $+45^{\circ}$.
 Assuming that the phase reference is the falling edge of the driving signal TD1, this leads to a sampling time phase ranging from -78.75° to 90° with discrete steps of 11.25° .
 After reset condition, the sampling time phase is $+11.25^{\circ}$.
-The antenna phase shift evaluation is only done :

-- after each wake-up command (see pages 10 to 12),
+The antenna phase shift evaluation is only done after each wake-up command or after reset.

-- or after reset (see page 7).

 This is necessary to obtain the best demodulator performances.

-In order to ensure a fast demodulator settling time after wake up, reset or a write sequence, the external capacitor C{EXT} is preloaded at its working voltage.

-This preset occurs $256\mu s$ after switching the antenna drivers on and its duration is $128\mu s$.
-After wake up or reset, the preset has the same duration but begins $518\mu s$ after clock settling.
+To ensure a fast demodulator settling time after wake-up, reset, or a write sequence, the external capacitor CEXT is preloaded at its working voltage.
+This preset occurs 256μs after switching the antenna drivers on and its duration is 128μs.
+After wake-up or reset, the preset has the same duration, but begins 518μs after clock settling.
 After power on reset, VSUP must meet the minimum specified value, enabling the nominal operation of VDD, before the start of the preset.
-Otherwise the preset must be done by the user through a standby/wake-up sequence.
+Otherwise, the preset must be done through a standby/wake-up sequence.